Wooded landscape with gipsies round a camp fire

-Thomas Gainsborough was the first British artist to make a major study of the subject of gypsies, beginning with two paintings in the 1750s, the first of which he never finished, and the second of which is now lost, but survives in an etching by Gainsborough.
+Thomas Gainsborough was the first British artist to make a major study of the subject of Romani people, beginning with two paintings in the 1750s, the first of which he never finished, and the second of which is now lost, but survives in an etching by Gainsborough.

 Provenance

 His Landscape with Gipsies, according to an anecdote told by Joshua Kirby's grandson Trimmer to Walter Thornbury in the 19th century, was originally commissioned from Gainsborough by a gentleman from "near Ipswich".

 The patron visited Gainsborough two-thirds of the way through his making the painting, and expressed his dislike of it; in response to which Gainsborough angrily told him that "You shall not have it" and proceeded to slash the canvas with a penknife.

 Kirby begged Gainsborough for the painting, which was then repaired by Trimmer's father, and it is now in the Tate collection, number N05845.

 There are detectable repaired slashes in the canvas, lending credence to Trimmer's anecdote.

 Trimmer further related that Gainsborough went on to paint a replacement painting for the patron, Wooded landscape with gipsies round a camp fire also named The Gipsies.
 Trimmer was not able to track it down himself.
 Its ownership has been traced as far as Thomas Anson, 1st Earl of Lichfield but its whereabouts thereafter is unknown.

-Although the oil on canvas is a lost work it survives as prints from an etching and is one of the most famous Gainsborough etchings.

-The etching was originally made by Gainsborough himself sometime around 1758, with further work done on it by professional engraver Joseph (a.k.a.
+Although the oil on canvas is a lost work it survives as an etching, one of the best known of the few Gainsborough etchings.
+The etching was originally made by Gainsborough himself sometime around 1758, with further work done on it by the professional engraver Joseph (a.k.a.
 John) Wood and publication in 1759.

-Several prints of it are in the collection of the British Museum and in other museums.
+Several copies of the print are in the collection of the British Museum and other collections.

 Gainsborough made several trial proofs of the etching, which have enabled art historians to analyze its development as he was working on it.

+It is notable for being the first commercially published print of Gainsborough's work.

+The painting and a forged painting of it was the main subject on Fake or Fortune? series 8 episode 1 in 2019.